madisongh/keystore/app/keystore/README.md

 program both an RSA signing key and an SBK secure boot encryption key to encrypt *and* sign the bootloaders and secure OS image.

+Note that the NVIDIA-provided Trusty sources were updated in L4T R32.5.0 with fuller-featured sample applications, which may be a better starting point for developing a custom TA.

 ### Preparing the EKB